-Name: Registration No.:

-Why is this lab exercise useful; where can the results be used in engineering design/industry?
+Name: Registration No.: Why is this lab exercise useful; where can the re esults be used in engineering design/industry?
+1. 2.
+3. Have any year adjusted many income flying to account m Albin as un autima au 40 How can you calculate maximum fluid power for r this experiment?

-1.

-2

-2.

-3.

-How can you calculate maximum fluid power for or this experiment?

 From your experimental setup what will be the operating efficiency of the Turbine?
 Can you estimate maximum specific speed of the machine?

-How can you improve the maximum operating efficiency?

-What can you conclude from this lab exercise? ?
-How do your findings relate to engineering design?
+Have any very incorporation of the processing one and the processing of the processi efficiency 2 How can you improve the maximum operating e miciency?
+What can you conclude from this lab exercise?
+How do your findings relate to engineering design? ,

-, , , , , , , , , , , , , , , , , , , , ,

 Module (s) Year

 B59El, B59EJ-Mech.
 Eng.
 Sci.
 9, 10 3

 Subject Semester (s)

 Fluid Mechanics 1 and 2

-Laboratory Title
+Laboratory Title Lab Responsible Person

-The Pelton Wheel
+The Pelton Wheel Dr. Tapas Mallick